 4. Implement AML monitoring

-While verification processes represent the starting point for AML compliance, continuous monitoring is also critical to ensure due diligence.
+While verification processes represent the starting point for AML compliance, continuous transaction monitoring is also critical to ensure due diligence.

 In practice, monitoring customer profiles against current watchlists and sanctions lists helps you identify suspicious behavior as it occurs.
 If these activities are detected, you can have your team investigate further, report them to the appropriate authorities, and temporarily suspend customer transaction privileges if necessary.